12 Popular Types Of Loans & Funding Options For Small Businesses

 - May take several weeks or longer to receive funds

-When To Use SBA Loans
+When To Use An SBA Loan

 - Business growth or expansion